yuezhongwu/yuezhongwu.github.io/_pages/about.md

 News
 ======
+- 2025.10 ------ Invited to serve as a Distinguished Reviewer @ ACM Transactions on Internet of Things (TIOT)
 - 2025.10 ------ Invited to serve as a Session Chair @ UbiComp 2025
 - 2025.07 ------ One paper accepted at IoTJ
 - 2025.07 ------ One paper accepted at Food Chemistry